ayush-kitnawat-2023160/Music_Gener_Classification/README.md

 ### Future Enhancements

-* **Command Line Interface (CLI):** Implement `argparse` to allow users to specify parameters like data directory, number of epochs, batch size, learning rate, etc., directly from the command line.
-* **Hyperparameter Tuning:** Integrate a library like Optuna or Weights & Biases for systematic hyperparameter optimization.
 * **More Advanced Models:** Experiment with recurrent neural networks (RNNs/LSTMs) or attention mechanisms combined with CNNs for potentially better performance on sequential audio data.
 * **Data Augmentation:** Implement audio data augmentation techniques (e.g., time stretching, pitch shifting, adding noise) to increase the dataset size and improve model generalization.
 * **Deployment:** Create a simple web interface or API for real-time genre prediction.